Integrating the Android SDK

 LGPD

-The Brazilian General Data Protection Law, the Lei Geral de Proteção de Dados Pessoais (LGPD) requires that you only process personal data for legitimate, specific, explicit and clearly communicated purposes.
+The Brazilian General Data Protection Law, the Lei Geral de Proteção de Dados Pessoais (LGPD), mandates processing personal data for legitimate, specific, explicit, and communicated purposes.

-Use the following API to enable publishers to set the LGPD consent value:
+Use the following API to set the LGPD consent value:

 InneractiveAdManager.setLgpdConsent(boolean wasConsentGiven)

-If the consent value is not set, the default setting is no consent.
+If the consent value is not set, the default is no consent.

 COPPA

-The Children's Online Privacy Protection Act of 1998 (COPPA) is a federal law that imposes specific requirements on operators of websites and online services to protect the privacy of children under 13.
+The Children's Online Privacy Protection Act of 1998 (COPPA) is a federal law that imposes specific requirements on websites and online service operators to protect the privacy of children under 13.

 COPPA API for Flagging Specific Users